 Thekkekadu, Kasargod: Places to visit in North Kerala for the backwaters

-On the northernmost shores of Kerala, along the most virgin stretch of its backwaters, lies a little piece of paradise called Thekkekadu.
+On the northernmost shores of Kerala, along the most virgin stretch of the Kasaragod backwaters, lies a little piece of paradise called Thekkekadu (Also read: Things to do in Kasaragod to Refresh Your Connection With Nature).
 This, one of the few private islands on the backwaters, is nature’s most indulgent way of discovering life on the coconut countryside of Kerala.
 Sleepy villages hide away amid palm trees on the shores.
 Occasional fishing boats emerge from the mist, and eagles soar in the skies above.
 This isn’t your houseboat-infiltrated lagoon.
 Not many people speak languages other than Malayalam here.
 You won’t find yourself bargaining for a fresh catch of prawn here.
 This is the serendipity of those willing to get off the tourist trail.

 On a canoe or a boat, as you sail through the vast expanse of these backwaters, you may find the eureka moment of an early explorer.
 The coastline adorned by the Arabian Sea across the shores of the backwaters is blessed with white sand in many places.
 Devoid of any signs of civilization.
 Wouldn’t it be pretty awesome to have a white sand beach all to yourself in a state with 10 million tourists?